wimpunk/purple-oauth-twitterstatus/README.md

 # Installation
 You need the latest Net::Twitter module to get it working.
 It depends on the oauth module included in Net::Twitter since 3.00.
 It's been tested against libnet-twitter-perl included in debian-testing.
+On Ubuntu you can run `apt-get install libnet-twitter-perl` to install the module.
 If your linux doesn't support the correct version of Net::Twitter you can install it running

     sudo perl -MCPAN -e 'install Net::Twitter'